markevans/dragonfly/extra_docs/MimeTypes.md

 Responses from the Dragonfly app have the HTTP 'Content-Type' header set.

-This is decided by the first relevant of the following:
+This is decided by the first found from:

 1. The requested format (e.g. when encode is specifically called)
 2. The original file extension (you can configure it to ignore this if you wish)